-The Virtual Tourist: On foot in Southern Africa Game Reserves
+The Virtual Tourist: On Foot in Southern Africa Game Reserves

-Picture a wildlife safari and you may well see yourself in an open game viewing vehicle parked up close to a pride of lions.
+Picture a wildlife safari and you may well see yourself in an open game-viewing vehicle parked up close to a pride of lions.
 But there is an alternative: a walking safari.
 These are available in a limited number of locations in Southern Africa.

-In this article I recount my experiences of a few I have visited, and I reflect on the serious challenges for wildlife resulting from the Covid-19 travel restrictions.
+In this article, I recount my experiences of a few I have visited, and I reflect on the serious challenges for wildlife resulting from the Covid-19 travel restrictions.

 Walking is a wonderful way to appreciate the bush.
-Yes, for safety reasons you can approach fewer animals (no lion pics here!), but from a photographic perspective there are distinct advantages over being in a game vehicle.
+Yes, for safety reasons you can approach fewer animals (no lion pics here!), but from a photographic perspective, there are distinct advantages over being in a game vehicle.

 First, it brings you down to eye level.
 Here are two young cheetah brothers posing for me in the late afternoon sun.
 One apparently indifferent to my presence, and the other gazing directly into the lens.